garrandall/popular-music-data/tracks/cry-for-you-jodeci.md

 Help me out, yeah
 You spoil me girl
 Like a child
-When you're not here i can't even smile
+When you're not here I can't even smile
 I can't think without you
 My mind is always with you
 It's amazing what you do
 To keep me falling in love with you
-Girl you all that i know
+Girl you all that I know
-Where else can i go
+Where else can I go

-You know you're everything i do
+You know you're everything I do
-Ooh wee
+Oh wee
 Do what you want me to
 Anything you need from me baby
 Get on my knees for you
-Ohhh, ooooh, ohh
+Ohhh, oh
 What else is there to do
-I don't know, i don't know
+I don't know, I don't know
 But i'll cry

 Lady i, will cry for you tonight